-This page has information on the proposed Kermadec Ocean Sanctuary.
+This page has an overview of the proposed Kermadec Ocean Sanctuary.

 The Kermadec ocean environment

-The Kermadec area is one of the most pristine and unique places on earth.
-It includes the world’s longest chain of underwater volcanoes and the world’s second deepest ocean trench at over 10 kilometres – deeper than Mount Everest is tall.
+The Kermadec area is unique and one of the most pristine environments on earth.
+It includes the world’s longest chain of underwater volcanoes and the world’s second deepest ocean trench at over 10 kilometres.

 Its waters are home to: